manisha-goyal/markov-process-solver/README.md

 ## Overview

-This project involves the creation of a generic Markov process solver that computes optimal policies and values for given states using value iteration and policy improvement algorithms.
-The solver supports both maximization of rewards and minimization of costs, and can handle decision nodes with specified success rates, as well as chance nodes with given transition probabilities.
+This Markov Decision Process (MDP) solver is designed to determine optimal policies and value functions for decision-making problems modeled as MDPs.
+Utilizing both value iteration and policy improvement techniques, it handles decision and chance nodes, accommodating both reward maximization and cost minimization strategies.
+The solver's has support for configurable discount factors, tolerance levels, and iteration limits, ensuring robust and precise solutions across various scenarios.

 ## Features